-Reading practice books are sent home every week in EYFS and Year 1.
-Children are expected to read their book three times at home, each time focusing on a different aspect of reading: decoding, fluency and comprehension (the three-part read).
+Individual reading books in EYFS are given out on a Thursday and on a Wednesday in Year 1.
+Children are expected to read their book three times, each time focusing on a different aspect of reading: decoding, fluency and comprehension (the three-part read).
 We want the child to read the book repeatedly, allowing them to increase in confidence and therefore increasing the level of enjoyment.
 We then expect the pupils to have some understanding of what they have read.
-Our pupil reading records in EYFS and Year 1 state the focus of each aspect of reading and we ask that parents/ carers add a comment about their child's progress for each aspect of reading
+Our pupil reading records in EYFS and Year 1 state the focus of each aspect of reading and we ask that parents/ carers add a comment about their child's progress for each aspect of reading.